 M.A. in Waldorf Education, Mercy College of Detroit; B.F.A. from Wayne State University; Sculpture, Emerson College, England

 Patrick is an educator and practicing artist.
-In addition to university studies in his home state of Michigan, he studied and taught sculpture at Emerson College from 1977-81 under A. John Wilkes.
-He has taught students at the lower, middle, high school, and adult levels since 1978 in clay sculpture, ceramics, wood and stone carving, drawing, history of art and architecture, philosophy, anthroposophy, and Waldorf pedagogy.
+In addition to university studies in his home state of Michigan, he studied and assistant taught sculpture at Emerson College from 1977-81.
+He has taught at the lower, middle, high school, and adult levels since 1978 in clay sculpture, wood and stone carving, drawing, history of art and architecture, philosophy, anthroposophy, and Waldorf pedagogy.
 His artwork has been exhibited, commissioned, or installed in New York, Massachusetts, California, Michigan, England, and Sweden.
 Patrick works out of his home-based “Calyx Studio” in Ghent, NY.
 Click here to view his work.

-While continuing to teach guest blocks and mentor teachers in North American Waldorf schools, during his 22 years of full time work at Hawthorne Valley School he taught main lessons in the high school, specialist art blocks across the grades, and engaged in various aspects of school governance and administration, including High School Chair [12 years], Faculty Chair, and the Board of Trustees.
+While continuing to teach guest blocks and mentor teachers in other North American Waldorf schools, during his many years at Hawthorne Valley he has taught main lessons in the high school, specialist art blocks across the grades, and engaged in various aspects of school governance and administration, including High School Chair [12 years], Faculty Chair, and the Board of Trustees.
 Patrick is a founding and active core faculty member of the Alkion Center but has additionally taught adult courses in numerous Waldorf Teacher Education programs, most notably as a long time, adjunct instructor at both Antioch University, New England and the Center for Anthroposophy in Wilton, New Hampshire.